 Alberta Z. Rosebrugh Collection

 Date Range c.
 1821-1981 (bulk 1964-1980)

 Abstract This collection was created by Alberta Z. Rosebrugh (1902-1980), wife of James Ralston Rosebrugh (1893-1967), in the course of her family research from the 1940s to 1980.
-It comprises mainly genealogical notes and books, though there are a few letters and other original ephemera relating to the Moses K. Rosebrugh (1833-1874) family and others.
+It comprises mainly genealogical notes and books, though there are a few letters and other original ephemera relating to Moses K. Rosebrugh (1833-1874), James R. Rosebrugh, family, and others.
 Information on Rev. John Rosebrugh, Revolutionary War chaplain, is also featured.
 Main surnames included in the genealogical material are Rosebrugh / Rosebrook, Kelly, Gardner, Dickerson, Neufang, Harrison, Reynolds, Warriner, Webb, and others.

 Extent Approx. 2 linear feet

 Abstract This subject relates to the Wadsworth family who settled in Livingston County, New York, beginning in 1790 with James Wadsworth (1768-1844) and William Wadsworth (1761-1833) from Connecticut.
 The Wadsworths and descendants were fundamental in advancing the white settlement of the Genesee Valley, and influential in education, land stewardship, business, politics, and civil life on a local and national level.
 The Wadsworths were responsible for the establishment of the Genesee Valley Hunt Club and the family name is synonymous with the Genesee Valley, especially Geneseo, Livingston County, to the present day.

 The subject is primarily represented in the County Historian’s archives by published books, reference clippings, photographs, slides and postcards, and some ephemera.